 Taxi drivers: €1 to €2 is usually sufficient unless you have a private chauffeur or a driver who also serves as a guide.
 In this case, a good tip is 10% of the fare.

-Tour guides: All tour guides should receive 10 percent of the tour price.
+Tour guides: Tour guides should receive 10% of the tour price.